What Happens After a California DUI Conviction?

-A DUI conviction can be very stressful.
+A California DUI conviction can be very stressful.
 Court costs, penalties, restrictions on your license, and other complications can make this time very difficult.
-In California, DUI is handled very seriously and most defendants will be required to attend a DUI program as a condition of satisfying their parole or as part of their sentencing.
+A California DUI conviction is handled very seriously and most defendants will be required to attend a DUI program as a condition of satisfying their parole or as part of their sentencing.
 For example, one of these programs is called the Sonoma County DUI Program.
 Read more about this program here to learn what you can expect if you have to enroll in one.

 Failure to follow the directions of the court can result in hefty fines and even imprisonment.
 It is imperative to have a qualified Santa Rosa DUI attorney to not only help you fight the charges, but in the event you are convicted to ensure you are following all the rules and requirements set by the State of California.

 If you’ve been charged with a DUI and convicted, you will be required to pay hefty fines, have a restricted driver’s license, and will be required to attend an alcohol or drug program.
 The Driving Under the Influence Program Directory of Service Providers maintains a directory of all the statewide licensed program providers in California.
 If you’ve been required to attend a class, this directory can help you find one that fits your schedule and is close to your home.